 Jerry Jacobson retired in 2008 from the railroad industry, selling his entire 525-mile OCRS freight railroad.
 However, Jerry kept all the old equipment, especially the steamers.
-Needing a place to safely house and restore his old-timers, Jerry acquired 34 acres of land adjacent to the OC track and constructed his Age of Steam Roundhouse.
+Needing a place to safely house and restore his old-timers, Jerry acquired 34 acres of land adjacent to the OC track and constructed his Age of Steam Roundhouse Museum.
 He built two miles of storage tracks, a depot, store house, coal loader, wood water tank, ash pit, back shop and, the jewel of the site, a working, 18-stall brick roundhouse that surrounds a 115-foot turntable.
 This was the first full-sized working roundhouse built in the U.S. since 1951.

-The Age of Steam Roundhouse has three roles: maintaining its roster of 22 steamers, teaching future generations these fast-disappearing job skills, and bringing America’s railroad history alive.
+The Age of Steam Roundhouse Museum has three roles: maintaining its roster of 22 steamers, teaching future generations these fast-disappearing job skills, and bringing America’s railroad history alive.

-The Age of Steam Roundhouse was constructed and is maintained with private funds donated by the Jerry and Laura Jacobson Foundation, Inc., a tax-exempt educational 501(c)(3) entity.
+The Age of Steam Roundhouse Museum was constructed and is maintained with private funds donated by the Jerry and Laura Jacobson Foundation, Inc., a tax-exempt educational 501(c)(3) entity.